Reinforcement Teaching: Connecting Reinforcement Teaching to Gradient-Based Meta-Learning

-Model-Agnostic Meta Learning (MAML) is a meta-learning method that can be applied to any learning algorithm that uses gradient-descent to improve few-shot performance \citep{finn17_model} and similar ideas have been extended to continual learning \citep{javed19_meta_learn_repres_contin_learn} and meta RL \citep{xu18_meta_gradien_reinf_learn}.
-Summarized briefly, these approaches learn an initialization $\theta_{0}$ for a neural network by backpropagating through $T$ steps of gradient descent.
-Its broad applicability, relative simplicity and effectiveness demonstrates its continuing success.
-Here we outline how MAML can be applied in the Reinforcement Teaching framework.
+Summarized briefly, gradient-based meta-learning (or meta-gradient) methods learn some traditionally non-learnable parts of a machine learning algorithm by backpropagating through the gradient-descent learning update.
+Meta-gradient's broad applicability, relative simplicity, and overall effectiveness make it a common framework for meta-learning.
+For example, Model-Agnostic Meta Learning (MAML) is a meta-gradient method that can be applied to any learning algorithm that uses gradient-descent to improve few-shot performance \citep{finn17_model} and similar ideas have been extended to continual learning \citep{javed19_meta_learn_repres_contin_learn} and meta RL \citep{xu18_meta_gradien_reinf_learn}.
+Here we outline how MAML and other meta-gradient methods can be viewed relative to Reinforcement Teaching.